KadamShweta04/SAT/server/README.md

 lingeling --version                                     # should show something like bcj 78ebb8672540bde0a335aea946bbf32515157d5a
 ```

-To install the necessary packages to run this application run the following commands in the same directory as this file.
+In order to install the necessary packages to run this application run the following commands in the same directory as this README.md file.

 ```bash
 pipenv install          # install new dependencies from pipfile